-With two weeks left you now need to remain focussed on your goal each and every day.
+With two weeks left you now need to remain focused on your goal and stay motivated each and every day.
 It’s a good idea to work out some sort of way to track your goal (you did make it Measurable right?)
 So a spreadsheet, journal or note on the fridge should be sufficient.
 Just a place where you can easily write down your progress at the end of each day.
 There is very little time left so you need to make the best of it.

 If you feel that this is hard work just remember that there are only two weeks left.
 It really isn’t that bad!

 This final week can be used to wrap things up.
 Firstly you need to assess how well you did based on the goals you set.
 Were they too easy or too hard?
 Think about what you could do differently and how you can improve on this.